-Matt Hancock has stated the UK is winning the fight against coronavirus because he advised anybody with symptoms they need to get a test.
+Matt Hancock has stated the UK is winning the fight against coronavirus because he advised anybody with symptoms they need to test.

 There were just 1,570 new confirmed cases of Covid-19 from the UK yesterday, the health secretary announced.